thiagolimaop/disaster_response/README.md

 ### Cleaning data

 The process consists of separating the categories in 36 different columns, indicating if some message belongs to a class or not, then the duplicated rows are dropped according to the “original” column, containing the original messages.
+Finally the data is saved in a database called DisasterResponse.db.

 ### Modeling process